jfw225/ptlib/README.md

 - have multiple job specs
 - use the input buffers for output too since the output queue also makes their own buffers

-- have job map functions take in the output buffer
+- have job map functions take in the output buffer (figure out how to do this and infer output structure)
 - have queue get return True instead of list
 - create jobs class to replace input buffers
 - fix task job map documentation